How to apply

 If I am not eligible, are there other places where I might get help?

 We will tell you if you are not eligible for a grant and why this is.
-If you are not satisfied, you may discuss the matter with the Clerk to the Trustees – please contact us [LINK to Contact Us]
+If you are not satisfied, you may discuss the matter with the Cheif Executive, please go to the contacts page

 Do you share information about my grants with them?